 How Do I Get a UK Health and Care Visa in 2021?

-This guidance relates to UK Health and Care Skilled Worker Visa Requirements.
+This guidance relates to UK Health and Care Skilled Worker Visa Eligibility Requirements 2021.
 Please note, the Skilled Worker Visa has replaced the Tier 2 General (aka work permit) in 2020.
 And at present Health and Care Visa is considered as a part of the Skilled Worker Visa.
 Therefore, this new health and care visa can lead to permanent settlement (ILR) in the UK.
 Moreover, migrants on Tier 2 (General) workers can apply for extensions, changes of employment and settlement under the Health and Care Visa UK.

 UK Health and Care Visa Requirements and Guidance 2021